July 6, 2026

 Risk levelHigher risk because you still owe the customerLower risk because the obligation is complete

-ExamplePrepaid services, customer deposits, retainersCompleted sales, delivered services, finalized contracts
+ExamplePrepaid services, customer deposits, and retainersCompleted sales, delivered services, and finalized contracts

 Examples of unearned revenue

-Businesses collect unearned revenue in many situations where customers pay upfront for access, products, or services delivered in the future.
-These advance payments strengthen cash flow but also create obligations your business must fulfill.
+You collect unearned revenue whenever customers pay up front for access, products, or services delivered in the future.
+These advance payments strengthen cash flow but also create obligations you must fulfill.

 Subscription-based services

-When customers pay upfront for monthly or annual subscriptions, such as gym memberships, streaming platforms, or SaaS services, that cash is unearned revenue until your business delivers the service.
-Subscription-based companies rely on predictable, recurring cash flow and must recognize revenue month by month as services are provided.
+When customers pay up front for monthly or annual subscriptions, such as gym memberships, streaming platforms, or SaaS services, that cash is unearned revenue until your business delivers the service.
+You rely on predictable, recurring cash flow and must recognize revenue month by month as you provide services.

 Prepaid products

 Prepaid products include gift cards, prepaid insurance, custom-built merchandise, and high-demand items.
 Accepting payment in advance helps secure inventory and manage production costs, but the full amount remains a liability until the customer receives the product.
-Upfront payments also improve short-term cash flow for businesses with tight production cycles.
+Up-front payments also improve short-term cash flow if you have tight production cycles.

 Advanced rent payments